SchedMD/slurm-gcp/docs/cloud.md

 See the [slurm_cluster module](../terraform/modules/slurm_cluster/README.md) for details.

-See the [advanced end-2-end example](../terraform/examples/slurm_cluster/cloud/advanced_e2e/README.md) for an all inclusive example.
+See the [full example](../terraform/examples/slurm_cluster/cloud/full/README.md) for an all inclusive example.
 This example requires the most [roles](./glossary.md#iam-roles) but creates everything you need for a running slurm cluster.
 Depending on organizational constraints, this may be a great example as a starting point and for testing.

-See the [advanced example](../terraform/examples/slurm_cluster/cloud/advanced/README.md) for a minimal but configurable cluster example.
+See the [basic example](../terraform/examples/slurm_cluster/cloud/basic/README.md) for a minimal but configurable cluster example.
 This example requires the least [roles](./glossary.md#iam-roles) but does not create everything required for running a slurm cluster.
 Depending on organizational constraints, this may be a great example for production.